 - 5 tablespoons extra-virgin olive oil

 - 6 large garlic cloves, smashed and peeled

-- 1. Place the potatoes in a pot, add ample cold water to cover, and bring to a boil.
-Cook over medium heat until the potatoes are tender but not falling apart, about 20 minutes, depending on the size.
+- Place the potatoes in a pot, add enough cold water to cover, and bring to a boil.
+Cook over medium heat until the potatoes are tender but not falling apart, about 20 minutes, depending on the size of the potatoes.
 Using a slotted spoon, remove the potatoes and let drain.
 Set aside until cool enough to handle.

-- 4. In a skillet or saucepan large enough to accommodate the potatoes and the greens, warm 3 tablespoons of the olive oil over medium heat.
-Add the garlic and sauté until nicely softened but not colored, about 4 minutes.
+- In a skillet or saucepan large enough to accommodate the potatoes and the greens, warm 3 tablespoons of the olive oil over medium heat.
+Add the garlic and sauté until nicely softened but not colored, 2 to 4 minutes.
 Transfer the garlic to a bowl.

-- 5. Raise the heat to medium-high, add the potatoes, and sauté until they are golden and crisp all over, about 12 minutes.
+- Raise the heat under the skillet or saucepan to medium-high, add the potatoes, and sauté until they are golden and crisp all over, about 12 minutes.
 Transfer the potatoes to a serving bowl or platter.
 Warm the remaining 2 tablespoons olive oil over medium heat, then add the rapini and the garlic cloves.
 Sauté until the greens are nicely coated with the olive oil and heated through, about 3 minutes; if the greens appear a little dry, add a spoonful or so of the reserved cooking water.
 Add to the potatoes and toss.
 Adjust for seasoning and serve immediately.